Probing $\mu$eV ALPs with future LHAASO observation of AGN $\gamma$-ray spectra: Introduction

-On the other hand, taking seriously the irregularities of AGN gamma-ray spectra produced by the oscillations at energies around $E_{\rm crit}$, strong bounds on $g_{a\gamma}$ have been derived \cite{CTA2020alp}.
+On the other hand, taking seriously the irregularities of AGN gamma-ray spectra produced by the oscillations in cluster magnetic-field at energies around $E_{\rm crit}$, strong bounds on $g_{a\gamma}$ have been derived.
 In particular, for 0.4 neV$<m_a<$100 neV, the strongest bounds on $g_{a\gamma}$ are derived from the absence of irregularities in H.E.S.S. and Fermi-LAT observations as well as Fermi-LAT observations of AGN \cite{Hess2013alp,Fermi2016alp,Zhang2018alp,Li2020alp}.
-It is worth emphasizing that this method highly depend on the configuration of magnetic fields adopted \cite{Libanov2020}.
+It is worth emphasizing that this method highly depend on the configuration of magnetic-fields adopted \cite{Libanov2020}.

-So far, the coupling $g_{a\gamma}<6.6\times10^{11}\,\rm GeV^{-1}$ for 0.2\,$\mu$eV$\lesssim m_a\lesssim2\,\mu$eV, containing viable ALP dark matter parameter space (i.e. $g_{a\gamma}\lesssim2\times10^{11}\,\rm GeV^{-1}$ for $m_a\sim\mu$eV) \cite{Arias2012}, almost have not been limited (see e.g. Figure\,5 of Ref \cite{Buehler2020}), although they are expected to be probed by future experiments (e.g. ALPS II \cite{ALPS2013}, IAXO \cite{IAXO2019}) or radio-astronomical observations (e.g. Refs \cite{Sigl2017,Edwards2020,Caputo2019,Ghosh2020}).
-According to Eq.\,(\ref{Ec}), effective oscillations for ALPs at this parameter range takes place when the energy of photons is larger than $\sim$20\,TeV for the value of AGN magnetic field $B\sim10^{-5}$\,G \cite{Kohri2017,Meyer2014magnetic}.
-Therefore, photons with energy larger than 20\,TeV are required to be detected if probing these ALPs through the VHE $\gamma-$rays observations of AGN.
-However, only very few photons of such high energy from extragalactic sources have been observed by past and present telescopes \cite{TEVCAT}.
+So far, the coupling $g_{a\gamma}<6.6\times10^{-11}\,\rm GeV^{-1}$ for 0.2\,$\mu$eV$\lesssim m_a\lesssim2\,\mu$eV, containing viable ALP dark matter parameter space (i.e. $g_{a\gamma}\lesssim2\times10^{-11}\,\rm GeV^{-1}$ for $m_a\sim\mu$eV) \cite{Arias2012}, almost have not been limited (see e.g. Figure.\,5 of Ref. \cite{Buehler2020}), although they are expected to be probed by future experiments (e.g. ALPS II \cite{ALPS2013}, IAXO \cite{IAXO2019}) or radio-astronomical observations (e.g. Refs \cite{Sigl2017,Edwards2020,Caputo2019,Ghosh2020}).
+According to Eq.\,(\ref{Ec}), effective oscillations for ALPs at this parameter range take place when the energy of photons is larger than $\sim$38\,TeV for the common value of AGN magnetic-field $B\sim10^{-5}$\,G \cite{Kohri2017,Fermi2016alp}.
+If considering more complicated and larger jet magnetic-field (e.g,. $10^{-4}$\,G, in kpc-scale jet), the energy $E_{\rm crit}$ for these ALP parameters can be less than 1\,TeV and the method of searching for the ALP-induced irregularities of blazar spectra may work \cite{Davies:2020uxn}.
+Nevertheless , the method based on the observational effects on the $\gamma$-rays transparency should be ineffective to search for these ALPs (even though the photons with energy $E_{\rm crit}\lesssim E \lesssim$38\,TeV can convert into ALPs in stronger jet magnetic-field), as the critical energy of reconversion from survival VHE photons to ALPs at Galaxy magnetic-field ($\sim1\,\mu$G) is above 300\,TeV.
+Therefore, photons with energy larger than 38\,TeV are required to be detected if probing these ALPs through a reduced opacity for AGN $\gamma-$rays.
+However, the highest energy photons detected from extragalactic sources are only about 20\,TeV so far \cite{Aharonian:1999vy,Abdalla:2019krx}.